biolink/biolink-model/guidelines/working-with-the-model.md

 ### Biolink Model representation in RDF

+Since RDF graphs do not allow for properties on edges, the most practical alternative is to use reification where an edge is transformed into a node of type `biolink:Association` (or its descendants) and any edge properties then becomes properties of this reified node.

-The previous example can be easily converted to RDF N-Triples using [KGX](https://github.com/biolink/kgx),
+Using reification, the previous example can be easily converted to RDF N-Triples using [KGX](https://github.com/biolink/kgx),

 ```nt
 <http://identifiers.org/uniprot/P84085> <http://www.w3.org/2000/01/rdf-schema#label> "ARF5"^^<http://www.w3.org/2001/XMLSchema#string> .